Anxiety and Depression Test (K10)

 We record how many people take the test.
 We also record the responses for each question and the results pages we displayed.
 This helps us review its accuracy and improve it over time.

-For more information read our Privacy policy
+For more information read our privacy policy

 Acknowledgements

 Professor Ronald C Kessler of the Department of Health Care Policy, Harvard Medical School is thanked for the use of research on the K10 funded by US Public Health Service Grants RO1 MH46376, R01 MH52861, RO1 MH49098, and K05 MH00507 and by the John D and Catherine T MacArthur Foundation Network on Successful Midlife Development (Gilbert Brim, Director).
+There may be a wait before a counsellor is available.